 The first thing we did was fill up the water balloons.
 I like to do this when my kids are sleeping or otherwise occupied.

 Next, I wrote a simple sight word on each balloon, and I wrote the same word on a notecard.
-Once I had written ten word cards and each had a matching word balloon, we went outside!
+Once I had written ten-word cards and each had a matching word balloon, we went outside!

 Before we played, we secured the word cards to the fence using painters tape.
-Then my son grabbed a sight word water balloon, read the word, looked for the matching word on the fence, and then threw the balloon at the fence to try and soak his word card.
+Then my son grabbed a sight word water balloon, read the word, looking for the matching word on the fence, and then threw the balloon at the fence to try and soak his word card.

 This simple activity could be adapted for younger or less coordinated kids by changing the water balloons to a spray bottle.
 Using a spray bottle requires less hand-eye coordination but is still really motivating and fun.